Japan travel expenses: How much does a trip to Japan cost?

 Our tip: Turn on the location information on your mobile phone and enter “ATM” in Google Maps and let it lead you to the nearest bank machine.

 However, not all ATMs work with foreign bank cards.
-If an ATM has nothing at all in English, you probably won’t get any cash from it.
+If an ATM has nothing at all written on it in English, you probably won’t get any cash from it.

 With our credit cards, the DKB Visa and the Santander 1Plus Visa, we can withdraw money worldwide for free, including Japan.
 It may be best to check with your bank prior to your trip, to find out what costs may be incurred in Japan.